TikZSZ/TikZSZ/README.md

 ## 🎮 Gaming & Tech Passions

 - 🖥️ Enthusiast in cutting-edge PC hardware and custom builds
-- 🕹️ Avid gamer, particularly enjoying competitive and RPGs, Soulsborne games like Elden Ring, DS 3 yada yada
+- 🕹️ Avid gamer, particularly enjoying competitive FPS games, RPGs, Soulsborne games like Elden Ring, DS 3 yada yada
 - 🔧 Love tunning hardware for max performance.
 - 🐧 Linux power user, with a focus on gaming, software development and distributed computing.
 - ✍️ Author of a [comprehensive guide](https://github.com/TikZSZ/vfio-gpu-passthrough) on running Windows on Linux for gaming with GPU passthrough